spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

    ```

 6. Review the three configuration files in the directory.
 These files are configuration files that you can use to
    generate certificate requests and key pairs.
-Each file configures the generation of the PK, KEK, and db key as well
+Each file configures the generation of the PK, KEK, and DB key as well
    as their corresponding certificate request.

    ```